1. Home

 Goldman Sachs supports its bullish gold rate forecast with mathematics.
 Private ownership of the U.S. Treasury market—America's IOUs—is worth about $57 trillion.
 If investors were to move just 1% of that money into gold, it would mean $570 billion flowing into the gold market, which is tiny by comparison.
 The bank noted that the entire gold exchange-traded fund (ETF) market—what regular investors use to buy gold as they would a stock—is about the same size as what would be moving over from Treasurys.

 They argue that extra demand would cause the price of gold to rise above $5,000 target.
 They also note that risks are skewed to the upside, as private sector diversification into the relatively small gold market could push prices even higher than their models predict.
+In late January, Goldman raised its gold price forecast by $500 to $5,400/toz for the end of 2026 based on a range of expectations, including for continued buying by central banks.

 BofA Gold Price Forecast 2026

-Morgan Stanley's Gold Rate Forecast 2025
+Morgan Stanley's Gold Rate Forecast 2026

-JP Morgan’s Gold Rate Prediction 2025 - 2026
+JP Morgan’s Gold Rate Prediction 2026

-Deutsche Bank Gold Price Prediction 2025 - 2026
+Deutsche Bank Gold Price Prediction 2026

-The bank attributed the forecasted gold price increase to resilient investor appetite, continued central bank accumulation and a muted supply response.
+The bank attributed the forecasted gold price increase to resilient investor appetite, continued central bank accumulation, and a muted supply response.

 Citigroup’s Gold Rate Prediction 2026